Choosing your first brokerage firm

 , that welcome new investors, and offer them comprehensive

-educational materials, online webinars, and trading simulation
+educational materials, online webinars and classes, and trading simulation

 tools to practice trading (also known as "virtual" or "paper" trading).
 Some firms even have helpful online communities, where customers